mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/04_tdm_gui_business_entity_window.md

 Post-execution processes are [Broadway flows] defined in Fabric by the TDM implementer.
 The relationship between a post-execution process and a BE is many to many, i.e. a BE can have several post-execution processes, and a post-execution process can be attached to multiple BEs.

-The [task execution process] executes the [BATCH command](/articles/20_jobs_and_batch_services/15_batch_broadway_commands.md) on each post-execution process attached to the BE of the task.
+The [task execution process] executes the [BATCH command](/articles/20_jobs_and_batch_services/15_batch_broadway_commands.md) on each post-execution process attached to task's BE.
 The execution order is set according the execution order defined in the BE.

 Unlike for LUs, post-execution processes are optional.
 A BE can be defined without any post-execution processes.

 #### How Do I Add a Post Execution Process to a BE?

-- Open the **Post Execution Processes** tab and click the **Add Post Execution Processes** button to ope the **Post Execution Process** dialog box.
+1. Open the **Post Execution Processes** tab and click the **Add Post Execution Processes** button to open the **Post Execution Process** dialog box.

 ![be_Example](images/be_post_execution_processes_window.png)

-1. Click the **Process Name** and select a post-execution processes from the dropdown list containing all post-execution processes deployed to Fabric.
+2. Click the **Process Name** and select the post-execution processes from the dropdown list holding all post-execution processes deployed to Fabric.

-2. Populate the **Execution Order** setting with a numeric value to set the execution order.
-The processes with execution order 1 run first followed by the process with execution order 2 etc. Note that an execution order can be set for several post-execution processes which are executing simultaneously.
+3. Populate the **Execution Order** setting with a numeric value to set the execution order.
+The processes with execution order 1 run first followed by the process with execution order 2 etc. Note that an execution order can be set for several post-execution processes that are executing simultaneously.

-3. Populate the **Description** (optional).
+4. Populate the **Description** (optional).

-4. Click the **Add Post Execution Process** button to add the post-execution process to the BE.
+5. Click the **Add Post Execution Process** button to add the post-execution process to the BE.

 [Click for more information about BE TDM DB tables and the post-execution processes relationship].

   [![Previous](/articles/images/Previous.png)](03_tdm_gui_data_centers_window.md)[<img align="right" width="60" height="54" src="/articles/images/Next.png">](05_tdm_gui_product_window.md)